Click to return to the first page

 A Message from Germany

 It was probably in February 1960 when, of all possible fortunate coincidences, the best occurred.
 Had KirchMedia contacted Buster just five years prior, he would have said something to the effect of, “Who the hell wants to see a picture that’s forty years old?”
 (Curtis, p.
 611) Had Raymond Rohauer not ensnared him, Buster would have had to tell KirchMedia, “Sorry, I don’t have any of my films.”
-Now that Rohauer had acted so quickly, and now that he and Buster had a contract, and now that Rohauer had turned up so many films and ethically or otherwise laid claim to them, Buster could tell the KirchMedia emissary that, yes, he had his films and he could work out a deal.
+Now that Rohauer had acted so quickly, and now that he and Buster had a contract, and now that Rohauer had turned up so many films and laid claim to them, Buster could tell the KirchMedia emissary that, yes, he had his films and he could work out a deal.
 Perhaps he thought this was all a bunch of crazy talk, but just a few months after that conversation, When Comedy Was King, which included a condensation of his own film Cops, was released and it was a box-office sensation, even with youngsters.
 That’s when he became downright enthusiastic.
 Buster and KirchMedia worked out a profit-sharing deal, and now, out of the blue, more money started pouring in.
 How much went to Buster for brokering the deal, and how much went to Ray as business partner, I do not know.
 Probably 50/50, as Imogen Sara Smith states in Buster Keaton: The Persistence of Comedy (Chicago IL: Gambit Publishing, 2008, p.
 220).
-I wish I knew how much Buster earned in residuals from the KirchMedia releases.
-It must have been a tidy sum.
+What did Buster earn in residuals from the KirchMedia releases?
+Ray Rohauer claimed it was about $160,000, which seems about right.
+That is what probably got Eleanor interested in Buster’s earlier movies at long last.
+From 1953 through 1960, it seems that Eleanor paid no real attention to what Buster and Rudi and Ray and Ben were doing.
+When the little boys went outside to play, all she cared about was that they would be home in time for supper.
+Then, in February 1962, she realized that when the little boys went out to play, they weren’t playing.
+They were conducting serious business.
+She seems not to have seen most of Buster’s movies until October 1966, when Ray presented a series at the Philadelphia Museum of Art.

 My suspicion is that the timing was not a coincidence.
 Take a look at this passage from an online article by Dick Bann: